-3.9.1.
-Chapter 9 has two main parts.
-Part A of Chapter 9 should provide information about the auxiliary systems not included in other chapters.
-In particular, Chapter 9A should identify systems that are essential for the safe shutdown of the plant or for the protection of the public.
+- 3.9.1.
+Chapter 9 of the safety analysis report has two main parts.
+Part A of chapter 9 should provide information about the auxiliary systems not included in other chapters of the safety analysis report.
+In particular, chapter 9A should identify systems that are essential for the safe shutdown of the plant or for the protection of the public.
 For each system, the description should, to the extent possible, follow the structure given in Appendix II.
 The description of auxiliary systems should be sufficient to demonstrate that Requirements 69, 71-74, 76 and 80 of SSR-2/1 (Rev. 1) [3] are met.
-Specific recommendations on the design of auxiliary systems are provided in IAEA Safety Standards Series No. DS440, Design of Auxiliary Systems and Supporting Systems for Nuclear Power Plants [33].

-3.9.2.
-Part B of Chapter 9 should provide information on the civil structures of the plant.
-This part should describe how the various civil structures in the plant comply with the general design requirements and other rules specified in Chapter 3.
-For each civil structure the description should, to the extent possible, follow the structure given in Appendix II, and should demonstrate that the design of the civil structure follows general design rules using recognized engineering practices in accordance with Requirement 18 of SSR-2/1 (Rev. 1) [3].

-3.9.3.
-Plant auxiliary systems and civil structures can vary between designs.
+Specific recommendations on the design of auxiliary systems are provided in IAEA Safety Standards Series No. SSG-62, Design of Auxiliary Systems and Supporting Systems for Nuclear Power Plants [33]. - 3.9.2.
+Part B of chapter 9 of the safety analysis report should provide information on the civil structures of the plant.
+This part should describe how the various civil structures in the plant comply with the general design requirements and other rules specified in chapter 3 of the safety analysis report.
+For each civil structure the description should, to the extent possible, follow the structure given in Appendix II and should demonstrate that the design of the civil structure follows general design rules using recognized engineering practices in accordance with Requirement 18 of SSR-2/1 (Rev. 1) [3]. - 3.9.3.
+Plant auxiliary systems and civil structures can vary among designs.
 The examples of subsystems provided below are not, therefore, intended to represent a complete list of systems to be described in this chapter of the safety analysis report.
 The structure of this chapter can be modified according to the specificities of the design, with account taken of the information provided in other chapters of the safety analysis report.